zaphosting/docs/docs/dedicated-linux-create-gameservice.md

 ## Introduction

 Services are an integral part of Linux and refers to a process or application that runs in the background, either being a pre-defined task or an event-based task.
 This provides various benefits including automatic server launching on boot, automatic server updates, easy management and access to logs, plus much more!
-In this guide, we will explore the process of creating a service for your dedicated game servers.
+In this guide, we will explore the process of creating a service for your dedicated game server.

 <InlineVoucher />